Joel-Marc/Closest-Pair-BASIC-2/README.md

+# An Optimized Divide-and-Conquer Algorithm for the Closest-Pair Problem in the Planar Case
+Also With a Heap Implementaion
 -----------------------------------------------------------------
 In the "BASIC-2.py" program, we implement the Basic-2 Algorithm using Python lists and undertake the familiar sorting approach to generate